-4.7.1 To consider copies of all Ofsted and SIAMS inspection reports.
+4.7.1 To receive copies of all Ofsted and SIAMS inspection reports.

-4.8 School Improvement
+4.8 School improvement

-- 4.8.1 To ensure that timely action is being taken to bring about necessary school improvement and that this is being closely monitored through the school improvement dashboard. - 4.8.2 To provide access to all internal school improvement reports.
+- 4.8.1 To ensure that timely action is being taken to bring about necessary school improvement and that this is being closely monitored. - 4.8.2 To receive copies of all internal school improvement reports. - 4.8.3 To receive any current IAB minutes.